macCesar/purgeTSS/configuring-guide.md

 ```

 ## Shared Colors
-All the color properties defined in `colors` utilities are automatically shared by the `textColor`, `backgroundColor`, `borderColor`, `placeholderColor`, and `gradientColorStops` utilities.
+All color properties defined in the `colors` utilities are automatically shared with the `textColor`, `backgroundColor`, `borderColor`, `placeholderColor`, and `gradientColorStops` utilities.

-> **When you include the `colors` utilities, `purgeTSS` will automatically generate all color-releated utilities and it will merge them with any other color-related utilities present in the config file**
+> **When you include the `colors` utilities, `purgeTSS` will automatically generate all color-related utilities and merge them with any other color-related utilities present in the configuration file.**

 ```javascript
 // ./purgetss/config.js